Liam Neeson

 Neeson followed his work in Schindler’s List with Nell, co-starring his wife and Jodie Foster.
 He then went on to Rob Roy, which received rave reviews but was hurt at the box office by the year’s other big period film, Mel Gibson’s Braveheart.
 That was followed with the biopic Michael Collins and the Meryl Streep film Before and After.

-In an interview that appeared in the June 1999 issue of Redbook, Neeson said he planned to retire from movie acting in 2000, though the theatre will still beckon him.
+In an interview that appeared in the June 1999 issue of Redbook, Neeson said he planned to retire from movie acting in 2000, though the theatre would still beckon him.
 In the interview he said, “Film is a director’s medium.
 We are basically puppets.
 Producers earn all the money, and you get the sense that they hate actors.
 The crews are treated like slaves. … I don’t think I can live with the inauthenticity of movies anymore.
 I don’t like watching them, especially my own stuff.”
 Of course, Hollywood is always a never say never environment.
 Days after this statement was released, Liam told reporters in New York that he wasn’t quitting and that he was just venting some anger and frustrations.

 1999 also saw Neeson in The Haunting with Catherine Zeta-Jones, which was followed by 2000’s Gun Shy with Sandra Bullock and Oliver Platt.